What Are Aptitude Tests? How Are They Used in Recruitment?

 As opposed to other kinds of tests (such as personality tests), each question in these has only one correct answer.
 The tests are timed.
 This time limit is intentionally short.
 That’s so that only 1-5% of people could ever complete it accurately in time.

-If you are still wondering what are aptitude tests?
+Are you still wondering what aptitude tests are?
 Read on to find out more and how you can use them in your recruitment processes.

 Types of Aptitude Tests